 - 1. Consult with the Director or Associate Director of their program. - Consult with the Financial Aid Office to determine the impact of the proposed leave on financial aid status.
 Students on LOA are not eligible to receive institutional or federal financial aid.
 Financial aid recipients considering requesting a LOA are urged to contact the HGSE Office of Financial Aid to review their financial aid package and loan deferral options, if a recipient, before submitting the request form. - 3.
-International students: If you are an international student with an active F or J-1 record, please contact the Harvard International Office at international office@harvard.edu before completing the LOA form. - Review the HUHS student health insurance policy.
+International students with an active F or J-1 record should contact the Harvard International Office at internationaloffice@harvard.edu before completing the LOA form. - Review the HUHS student health insurance policy.
 For details, review the Leave of Absence policy on the HUHSP website https://hushp.harvard.edu/policies-and-forms/ or contact the Student Health Insurance Office, Member Services, at 617-495-2008 or mservices@huhs.harvard.edu. - 5.
 Submit the Leave of Absence form, available electronically on the Office of the Registrar's website.